Do you have to be an employee to make a workplace injury claim? – View Our Guide

 Select A Section

-- Must you be an employee to claim for workplace injury?
+- Do you need to be an employee to claim for a workplace injury?

 - On what grounds can you make a personal injury claim?